mihirlaud/AIMS_ROS/README.md

 This flight controller was made by me, Mihir Laud, an undergraduate student at Purdue University working for the Autonomous Multi-Agent Intelligent Systems Lab, or AIMS Lab.

-It was built for a custom quadrotor platform that uses the Pixhawk 4 Mini as its onboard flight computer.
+It was built for a custom quadrotor that uses the Pixhawk 4 Mini as its onboard flight computer.
 The controller is built on the ROS platform, specifically on ROS Melodic in Ubuntu 18.04.
-It can take, as input, a point in 3D space and have the quadrotor navigate to that point using velocity commands and PID control.
+It can take, as input, a set of points in 3D space and have the quadrotor navigate to those points using velocity commands and PID control.

-A demonstration of the point-to-point movement running on a simulated drone can be found [here](https://youtu.be/Y0Lm5s196Io).
+A demonstration of early point-to-point movement running on a simulated drone can be found [here](https://youtu.be/Y0Lm5s196Io).
 Another demo of the drone navigating to multiple waypoints can be found [here](https://youtu.be/-N6l_FVbApk).

 ## Installation